vovavili/dota_rosh_timer/README.rst

 #.
 Open a Windows Terminal from the Start menu and copy-paste the following command: ``pip install setuptools --user``
 #.
 Download and extract this repository using *Code -> Download ZIP* button.
 #.
 Install required dependencies by double-clicking on the *setup.py* file.
 #.
-Set up a macros to run *"rosh_death_timer.pyw"* script using a hotkey of your choice.
+Set up a macros to run *"dota_2_rosh_timer/dota_2_rosh_timer.pyw"* script using a hotkey of your choice.
 I either recommend using your specialized mouse and keyboard software or AutoHotKey_.
 #.
 The first run will take significantly longer.

 Contributing